 For more information about the development of the Garden City Lands Legacy Landscape, please visit the Garden City Lands webpage.

-Due to significant recent changes in Minoru Park such as the new multi-use sports fields and Minoru Complex facility, along with the rapidly increasing residential population in the near vicinity, City Parks staff are working towards the development of a Vision Plan and Guiding Principles for the future renewal of Minoru Park.
-We are currently in the first phase of stakeholder and public consultation during which we are gathering community input that will be used to develop Guiding Principles for Council approval in the Spring of 2017.
+Due to significant recent changes in Minoru Park such as the new multi-use sports fields and Minoru Centre for Active Living facility, along with the rapid increase in residential population nearby, City Parks staff are working towards the development of a Vision Plan that will guide future park renewal and ensure that it remains a vibrant destination park for current and future generations.

 Steveston Community Park Playground

-City parks staff, in collaboration with the Steveston Community Society, are working towards the development of a preferred concept plan for the future renewal of the Steveston Community Park playground.
+City parks staff, in collaboration with the Steveston Community Society, developed a preferred concept plan for the future renewal of the Steveston Community Park playground.

 Middle Arm / Hollybridge Pier

 The City’s Middle Arm waterfront park system continues to evolve with new features being added as time and funding allow.
 The Hollybridge Pier will become a landmark along the Middle Arm, and an integral part of the Parks & Open Space plan associated with the River Green Village development that Council approved in 2013.
 The estimated cost of constructing the Hollybridge Pier is $2,000,000.